prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

   * **Scientific Objective:** Characterization of dielectrics, polymers, and ceramics (Electrometry).
   * **Principle (Voltage Driven):** Applies a high voltage and measures the resulting leakage current (pA/fA range).
-  * **Note:** PICA manages settling times to account for the capacitive nature of high-impedance setups, ensuring steady-state ohmic currents are recorded.
+  * **Note:** PICA manages instrument settling times, allowing for a necessary initial delay for the system to stabilize.
+This is crucial in high-impedance setups to ensure steady-state ohmic currents are accurately recorded.

 A screencast demonstrating the high resistance IV module is available at [this link](https://drive.google.com/file/d/13W-Z4N-08t9m0xxuR30sjTLmUVG1VyQd/view?usp=sharing).